House Sitting + Remote Work – Interview With Erica

 How do you decide on a destination?

-and build a community (meet neighbors or locals, as there can be a downside of solo travel, loneliness, and at times, isolation).
-If I’m in the US, and traveling somewhere for say, a weekend getaway, new scenery, or maybe to visit a friend (without having to impede on their space).
+Deciding on a destination requires some planning.
+First, the length of the stay must be decided.
+More extended house sits are needed to allow time to adapt and build a community (meet neighbors or locals, as there can be a downside of solo travel, loneliness, and sometimes isolation).
+If I’m in the US and traveling somewhere for, say, a weekend getaway, new scenery, or maybe to visit a friend (without having to impede on their space).

-For more frequent travel or hopping from house sit to house sit in different areas or even countries, flight or other transport costs could add up (unless you have special rewards and points!).
+For more frequent travel or hopping from house sit to house sit in different areas or countries, flight or other transport costs could add up (unless you have special rewards and points!).

-Certainly be aware of any recent events, natural disasters, or civil unrest in the country or city you are going to (and if there are travel bans).
+Indeed, be aware of any recent events, natural disasters, or civil unrest in the country or city you are going to (and if there are travel bans).

 And lastly – a no-brainer – a location that has been on your bucket list!
 I also love asking homeowners for any local recommendations, whether eateries or sights to see, as that’s a great way to learn about the area and meet people.